gate/gateapi-nodejs/docs/FuturesApi.md

-  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'limit': 100, // number | Maximum number of records returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345" // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time
+  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'limit': 100, // number | Maximum number of records returned in a single list 'offset': 0, // number | List offset, starting from 0 'lastId': "12345" // string | Use the ID of the last record in the previous list as the starting point for the next list  Operations based on custom IDs can only be checked when orders are pending.
+After orders are completed (filled/cancelled), they can be checked within 1 hour after completion.
+After expiration, only order IDs can be used
 };
 api.listFuturesOrders(settle, status, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),